theAgingApprentice/DougLessonPlan/README.md

 2. Connect IN2 pin on the motor controller board to the B3 pin on the line level converter board.
 3. Connect the ENA pin on the motor controller bard to the B1 pin on the line level converter board.
 4. Connect the 5V terminal on the motor controller board to the 5V rail on your bread board (you decide which one to use).
-5. Connect the GND terminal on the motor controller board to both the GND rail next to the rail  you choose to be 5V on your bread board as well as to the GND tire from your power source (use a 3 way lever nut).
+5. Connect the GND terminal on the motor controller board to both the GND rail next to the 5V rail on your bread board as well as to the GND wire from your power source (use a 3 way lever nut).
 6. Connect the OUT1 terminal on the motor controller board to one of the termnal on your motor.
 7. Connect the OUT2 terminal on the motor controller board to one of the termnal on your motor.
 8. Connect the 3.3V pin of the Arduino board to 3V rail of your breadboard (you decide which one to use).